Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

 Xiandong Zou is a PhD student in Computer Science supervised by [Pan Zhou](https://panzhous.github.io/) at Singapore Management University.
 He is a member of LV lab.
-He received his bachelor and master degree from [Imperial College London](https://www.imperial.ac.uk/mathematics/), majoring in Mathematics, where he researched at [DeepWok Lab](https://deepwok.github.io/) with [Prof. Aaron Zhao](https://aaron-zhao123.github.io/) on machine learning projects.
+He received his bachelor and master degree in Mathematics from [Imperial College London](https://www.imperial.ac.uk/mathematics/), where he researched at [DeepWok Lab](https://deepwok.github.io/) with [Prof. Aaron Zhao](https://aaron-zhao123.github.io/) on machine learning projects.

 Selected Publication
 -----